 Because it deals with fundamental beliefs.
 Supposedly stored in what we call the subconscious (or "unconscious" in England) these beliefs are what guide us in our everyday living.
 Change these beliefs and you change your life.

 There are hypnotherapists who make such claims.
 While some remarkable physical effects of hypnotherapy are possible, the actual curing of diseases such as cancer and diabetes seems to be a somewhat outlandish claim, not to mention probably illegal in most jurisdictions.
-However, hypnosis, its imitators and derivatives, are certainly powerful in helping sick people to be relaxed, to lead less despairing lives and to comply with doctors' prescriptions and advice.
+However, hypnosis, its imitators and derivatives, are certainly powerful in helping sick people to be relaxed and to lead less despairing lives.

 Hypnotherapists who specialise in pain control say that the focusing may begin first on the pain.
 Alleviation of some discomfort helps the client feel she still has some control.
 Then, when she's ready, she exercises the ultimate in self-control: letting go.